jerome-jutteau/osc-sdk-js/README.md

-# Outscale SDK for Javascript and Typescript
+# Outscale SDK for TypeScript/JavaScript

-Welcome to Outscale SDK for [javascript](https://en.wikipedia.org/wiki/JavaScript)/[typescript](https://www.typescriptlang.org/).
+Welcome to Outscale SDK for [typescript](https://www.typescriptlang.org/)/[javascript](https://en.wikipedia.org/wiki/JavaScript).

+This SDK provides a TypeScript/JavaScript client that utilizes [Fetch API](https://fetch.spec.whatwg.org/).

 ## How to use the SDK ?